clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 {% include month_count_actions_1-std-10.html %}

 In my data, you can for example see that I liked pages mostly between 2016 and 2018, with a high peak in January 2017 where I liked 52 pages.
-Most of the friend requests I rejected took place between end of 2015 and mid-2016.
-I don't really explain those observations but they could still be of value for investigators, as it helps targeting some unusual activity.
+Most of the friend requests I rejected took place between the end of 2015 and mid-2016.
+I don't really explain those observations but they could still be of value for investigators, as it helps to target some unusual activity.
 Some precautions have to be taken when interpreting those data.
-For example, my `poking` activity only lasts until end of 2018.
-It can easily be explained with the fact that Facebook removed this functionality at the time.
+For example, my `poking` activity only lasts until the end of 2018.
+It can easily be explained by the fact that Facebook removed this functionality at the time.

 ### Monthly count of Facebook actions, per action (std higher than 10)